B2-Kumar/Notes/oops.md

 ###### What is a pure virtual function?
 A pure virtual function in c++ is a virtual function for which we do not have an implementation.
 We do not write any functionality in it.
 Instead, we only declare this function.
 A pure virtual function does not carry any definition related to its base class.
 A pure virtual function is declared by assigning a zero (0) in its declaration.
 Any class containing one or more pure virtual functions can not be used to define any object.
 For this reason, these classes are known as abstract classes.
 Classes derived from abstract classes need to implement the pure virtual functions of these classes.
 Belongs to runtime polymorphism.
 They serve as a blueprint for derived classes to provide their own implementations for the pure virtual functions.
-A pure virtual function (or abstract function) in C++ is a virtual function for which we can implement, But we must override that function in the derived class; otherwise, the derived class will also become an abstract class.
+A pure virtual function (or abstract function) in C++ is a virtual function for which we can implement, But we must override that function in the derived class otherwise, the derived class will also become an abstract class.

 ```cpp
 class A{